Medically reviewed by

 Balanitis is not the same as lichen sclerosis, which is also known as BXO (balanitis xerotica obliterans).

-Balanitis affects between 1 in 3 to just over 1 in 10 men at some point in their lives.
-Balanoposthitis only affects uncircumcised men and occurs in about 1 in 17 of them.
+Balanitis affects around one in 10 men at some point in their lives.
+Balanoposthitis only affects uncircumcised men and occurs in about one in 17 of them.

-Balanitis most commonly occurs in (1 in 25) boys under 4 years of age and (1 in 30) uncircumcised men.
+Balanitis most commonly occurs in (one in 25) boys under 4 years of age and (one in 30) uncircumcised men.

 Symptoms of balanitis